mayorau3/neko-taku-app/README.md

 Then if users of this app increase, they can leave their cat to a person who lives near them.
 Furthermore, The community will be born in the reagion through cats and The connection between people will also spread.
 Keeping a cat or leaving a cat make them avoid teir lonelines.
 I think the life will become more full of happiness if the connection each other is build and the opportunity of their relationship increases.<br>

 * Why is this app only for cat?<br>
-I thought this app should not be only for a cat but also for a dog. but it's easy to know who is this app for and the app becomes more simple and easy to use.<br>
+I thought this app should not be only for a cat but also for a dog. but it's easy to know who is this app for and the app becomes more simple and easy to use if only for a cat.<br>
 I thought the community through only cats will spread more easily.<br>